Even if they can find a test, not everyone wants to know they have COVID

 And then there's the unpleasantness of the test itself.
 "I actually know a couple of people who specifically do not want to get tested, even if they think they're positive, because the nasal swab hurts," says San Martin, 28, who lives in Cypress, Texas.

-Nevertheless, at the first sign of sniffles and sore throat two weeks ago, San Martin, who identifies as nonbinary, did the right thing: They sent a text to warn coworkers, missed work, and found someone with a car to drive them to get tested.
-But after they confirmed the diagnosis, the manager of the salon where they worked fired San Martin.
+Nevertheless, at the first sign of sniffles and sore throat two weeks ago, San Martin, who identifies as nonbinary, sent a text to warn co-workers, missed work, and found someone with a car to drive them to get tested.
+But after the diagnosis was confirmed, the manager of the salon where they worked fired San Martin.

-"It's easy to take a moral stand and say, 'You should always do the right thing,' " they say.
+"It's easy to take a moral stand and say, 'You should always do the right thing,' " San Martin says.
 "But if I knew that my job was on the line, I don't know if I would've gotten tested, because anyone could say, 'Oh, this is a cold,' or 'I just have the flu.' "

 Nundy, who treats mostly low-income patients at a federally funded clinic in Arlington, Va., says many of them ask: "Hey, can you test me?
 But can you test me, you know, [with] the rapid tests so that it's not part of my record?"